-The Jim Bolen SOG Interviews: Part 2 – Surveillance Missions to the Ho Chi Minh Trail During The Vietnam War.
+The Jim Bolen Interviews: Part 2 – Surveillance Missions to the Ho Chi Minh Trail.

 Above Photo: Surveillance photo of a North Vietnamese armored car on the Ho Chi Minh Trail.
 (U.S. Air Force photo).